-If you’re interested in foraging for wild edibles, the first thing you need is a good field guide.
+If you’re interested in foraging for wild edible plants, the first thing you need is a good field guide.
 We’ve been using the Edible Wild Plants: Eastern/Central North America (Peterson Field Guides) for years and years, and we usually keep it in the car so it’s always handy on road trips and other adventures where we’re likely to be foraging for food.
-We also really love Healing Wise (Wise Woman Herbal) by Susan Weed, but it’s less of a field guide and more of an overview of amazing plants.
+We also really love Healing Wise (Wise Woman Herbal) by Susan Weed, but it’s less of a field guide and more of an overview of amazing wild plants.

 Wild Greens to Harvest in the Spring

 When the days get longer and warmer, I start to crave green veggies in a big way.
 Luckily, even if we’re packing dehydrated meals for backpacking trips, we can usually find enough wild greens to make a pretty awesome salad to add to our camping meals.
-The following wild greens are delicious raw in salads or sandwiches, and most can be added to soups, sauces, and other cooked meals.
+The following wild greens are delicious raw in salads or sandwiches, and most can be added to soups, sauces, and other cooked meals for added health benefits.

-- Dandelion greens – The original spring tonic, these bitter greens are best picked young, which means early spring in the Northeast.
+Dandelion greens – The original spring tonic, these bitter greens are best picked young, which means early spring in the Northeast.
 Our favorite way to eat dandelion greens is in a mixed wild green salad, but we also enjoy them sauteed with extra garlic.
 Mark Bittman’s recipe is our favorite.
 Dandelion leaves are incredibly easy to find and identify, and they are best harvested young to keep the bitterness at bay.

 Watercress – A fancy staple for high tea, watercress is abundant in marshy streams and other bodies of water throughout the United States.
-It’s a member of the mustard family, and is widely cultivated for its lovely, mild flavor.
-Look for a floating plant with three to five oval-shaped leaflets.
+Watercress is a member of the mustard family and is widely cultivated for its lovely, mild flavor.
+When foraging for watercress, look for a floating plant with three to five oval-shaped leaflets.
 In the spring, watercress displays clusters of white, four-petaled flowers.
-It is delicious in raw in salads and on sandwiches.
+It is delicious raw in salads and on sandwiches.

-- Stinging nettles – Our kids called them “Cat Scratch” when they were little, and you do have to be careful when harvesting nettles.
-If they come in contact with your skin, you’ll have red, itchy welts for a few minutes afterward.
+Stinging nettles – Our kids called nettles “Cat Scratch” when they were little, and you do have to be careful when harvesting them.
+If nettles come in contact with your skin, you’ll have red, itchy welts for a few minutes afterward.
 When harvesting nettles in the wild, be sure to wear long sleeves and gloves for protection.
-Nettles are best harvested in early spring, when the stalks are less than a foot tall.
+Nettles are best harvested in early spring when the stalks are less than a foot tall.
 Eventually, they will grow to more than five feet tall, and at that point, you should only harvest the tender tips.
 Store nettles in a bag to keep them from stinging you while you’re hiking.
 When you get back to camp, cook them with a few tablespoons of water and a little salt — they will no longer be able to sting you.
-Our favorite recipe is this tasty omelette from Nourished Kitchen.
+Our favorite recipe is this tasty omelet from Nourished Kitchen.

-- Violet leaves and flowers – Violets are one of the first sweet treats to pop up in the spring.
+Violet leaves and flowers – Violets are one of the first sweet treats to pop up in the spring.
 They grow in the temperate parts of the northern hemisphere and are easy to spot in grassy areas or woodlands.
-The flowers come in purple, white, yellow, and pink, and are really tasty mixed with other greens in a salad.
+Violet flowers come in purple, white, yellow, and pink, and are really tasty mixed with other greens in a salad.
 The leaves are heart-shaped, with a peppery flavor, and best eaten raw.
 They’re a bit mucilaginous (slimy) and may be an acquired taste for some (me).

 More Wild Edibles To Harvest in the Spring

-Now that you’ve got your salad fixins, here are a few more woodland delicacies that you can harvest in the spring.
-The next three wild edibles are like the fine wines of the forest — sought after delicacies that have very definite seasons.
+Now that you’ve got your salad fixings, here are a few more woodland delicacies that you can harvest in the spring.
+The next three wild edibles are like the fine wines of the forest — sought-after delicacies that have very definite seasons.
 The best way to find them is to ask locally about harvest seasons.

 You can’t eat all ferns, so make sure to positively identify the ostrich fiddlehead with your field guide.
 Ostrich fiddleheads are deep, bright green, with a brown papery covering.
 One tell-tale sign that you’ve got an ostrich fern fiddlehead is the deep groove on the inside of the stem.

 In order for the fresh, grassy flavor to shine, simple recipes work best.
 Boil clean fiddleheads in salted water for five minutes.
 Drain them well, then saute them with butter or oil, some garlic, and some salt and pepper.
-Serve them with your favorite camp food – burgers, steaks, or hot dogs on a stick.
+Serve fiddleheads with your favorite camping meal – burgers, steaks, or hot dogs on a stick.

 Morel mushroom hunting is one of our favorite pastimes come late April.
-In Vermont, they say to start looking for morels when the oak leaves are the size of a mouse’s ear.
+In Vermont, they say to start morel foraging when the oak leaves are the size of a mouse’s ear.
 These delightful little mushrooms are tricky to find, and once you’ve found a patch of your own, you tend to keep it secret and return to it year after year.
-Morel hunting is a passion for many foragers, and fun way to spend the day for others.
+Morel mushroom hunting is a passion for many foragers, and a fun way to spend the day for others.
 We fall somewhere in between on that spectrum, spending between three and six hours each year foraging for morels.

 No other mushroom looks quite like the morel, and they are very easy to identify (but very hard to spot on the ground).
 In Vermont, we start looking for them in early May.
 Hunting for morels is a bit like searching for buried treasure, and the best way to find them is to forage with an experienced morel hunter.
 If you find one morel, there’s bound to be more nearby.

-I hope this post has gotten you excited for spring hiking, camping, and foraging.
+I hope this post has gotten you excited for spring hiking, camping, and foraging for food.
 Time to shake off old man winter and discover the bounty of the natural world.